AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 Incident response in cybersecurity is a structured, step-by-step process an organization uses to detect, contain, and recover from a cyberattack or security breach.
 The **Six Phases** of Incident Response
 A commonly used incident response lifecycle includes six main phases:
 - **Preparation:** Establishing response plans, teams, tools and procedures before an incident occurs.
 - **Detection and Analysis:** Identifying suspicious activities and determining whether a cybersecurity incident has occurred.
 - **Containment:** Isolating affected systems to prevent the incident from spreading.
 - **Eradication:** Removing malware, vulnerabilities or other causes of the incident.
 - **Recovery:** Restoring affected systems and returning business operations to normal.
-- **Lessons Learned:** Reviewing the incident and improving security controls and response procedures for future incidents (SANS Institute, 2017).
+- **Lessons Learned:** Reviewing the incident and improving security controls and response procedures for future incidents

 **Type:** Professional Cybersecurity Webcast (2025)